ChrisKurz/nRF_Connect_SDK/doc/NCSv2.6.0_10_ZephyrShell_I2C.md

    This scan shows that a device with slave address 0x76 is connected to the I2C bus.

 10) Let's try to read the chip_id of the connected BME280 sensor.
 The sensor datasheet states that the chip id can be read from register 0xD0 and its content should be 0x60.
-We use the command __i2c read_byte _device name_ _slave address_ _register___.
+We use the command __i2c read_byte _"device name"_ _"slave address"_ _"sensor register"___.

    ![image](images/shell_i2c_terminal_readid.jpg)